Rasmus Karjalainen

-Rasmus Karjalainen (born 4 April 1996) is a Finnish professional footballer who plays as a winger for AC Oulu and represents the Finland national football team.
+Rasmus Karjalainen (born 4 April 1996) is a Finnish professional footballer who plays as a winger for SJK.
 He began his senior career in 2014, at age 18, with OLS.

 Karjalainen made his international debut for Finland in June 2018, and has since appeared in 2018–19 UEFA Nations League and in Finland's UEFA Euro 2020 campaign, in which Finland national team secured its first ever place in European Football Championship tournament's group stage.

 Club career

 OLS

 Karjalainen made his debut on senior level on 3 May 2014 in the ranks of OLS in a Kakkonen match against PS Kemi.

 SJK Akatemia

 For the next season he transferred to SJK's reserve team SJK Akatemia.
-During the season he gained 27 caps and 15 goals and was the second best goal scorer of the league.
+During the season he gained 27 caps and 15 goals and was the second best goal scorer of the division.

 Oulu

 He spent season 2016 in his home town Oulu playing for AC Oulu.